BaumSebastian/Obisidan-Templates/Paper.md

-Whole Title: _Can conatin special characters_
+Whole Title: _Can contain special characters_
 # General Information
 _Is there any interesting author or similar?_
 Citations: 0 ({{date}})